bahaidev/textbrowser/README.md

         an interlinear-enabled column, this determines whether a title (if enabled) will be shown.

+    -   `noDynamic` - If there is no server-side component to expedite non-indexedDB queries

+    -   `skipIndexedDB` - If one wishes to force avoiding indexedDB even when permitted by user (for testing)

 As per [semantic versioning](http://semver.org/) used by `npm`, our API should continue to work until an increment in the major release number.